Comparison to Other States

 There are many different ways to compare states based on taxes and spending.
 It’s best to analyze state and local revenue or spending together when determining Wisconsin’s ranking compared to other states, since certain services may be provided at the local level in one state and at the state level in another state.

 One common way of looking at state and local revenues is to compare the amount of revenue raised from state and local sources across states.
 This includes revenue raised by the state and local governments through taxes, fees, and other sources, and does not include any revenue from the federal government.
 Looking at revenue from state and local sources as a percentage of income gives an indication of how extensively a state raises revenue within its borders.

 Contrary to the commonly held idea that Wisconsin is high in taxes and spending, we are close to the middle among the states.
-In 2013, Wisconsin residents paid an average of $6,535 in taxes, fees, and other charges to state and local governments, $118 lower than the national average.
-State residents paid 15.4% of personal income in taxes and other revenue, above the national average of 15.1%.
+In 2014, Wisconsin residents paid an average of $6,526 in taxes, fees, and other charges to state and local governments, $251 lower than the national average.
+State residents paid 15.3% of personal income in taxes and other revenue, the same as the national average.

 Revenue Sources Compared to Other States